FOUND MY LOST SHAKER OF SALT IN SALAR DE UYUNI BOLIVIA

 After the Train Cemetery, Tato proceeded to take us to Colchani where we learned a bit about the salt flats, how the salt hotels and homes are built and had a fantastic home cooked meal prepped by the tour company sitting on salt stools eating at a salt table in a salt building followed by a little shopping in the salt market.
 Would you like a little lunch with that salt, was my question!

-Hands down the best part of the day was watching my boys, Jared, Nicco and Dylan, strip down to their tighty whities and button down green shirts to re-enact a scene from Breaking Bad (will update post soon with these incredible photographs) before trying to capture some other scenes from the movies such as the Last Jedi (photos coming soon) and Spiderman and having a Swell Moment or rather a Swell shower!
+Hands down the best part of the day was watching my boys, Jared, Nicco and Dylan, strip down to their tighty whities and button down green shirts to re-enact a scene from Breaking Bad before trying to capture some other scenes from the movies such as the Last Jedi, Game of Thrones and Spiderman and having a Swell Moment or rather a Swell shower!
 We spent hours in this photographer’s paradise a/k/a Salar de Uyuni and I am certain you will be mesmerized by it as well.

 We also saw the Salt Hotel which is now more like a museum with flags from around the world promoting peace amongst nations protruding from the salt.